tkar-git/git-playground/PSI_README.md

 - [ ] Next to generate an SSH key on your machine follow instructions under `Learn more` or click [here](https://gitlab.rlp.net/help/user/ssh.md)
 ---

-## Let's create a your own new branch
+## Let's create you a own new branch

 ## Backup your changes

+## Tracking a different remote branch (e.g. master)

+## Pushing your changes to remote

+git push origin HEAD

+## Merging your changes into master

 ## Avoid adding large size files (e.g. Data files / build files / etc.)